brangerbriz/docker-StackGAN/README.md

 sh demo/birds_demo.sh
 ```

+You should now find generated bird images generated from example sentences located in `StackGAN/examples/`.

 ## CPU Only

 We haven't tried a CPU-only install, but in theory it should work.
 All you would need to do is change a file and rebuild the image using the `Dockerfile` from this repo.